|The Smiths - The Queen is Dead 1986

 The Who's fifth album, an age away from their early mod days, originally the brainchild of Pete

-onto the album instead.
-A Critical and commercial success, many claimed they knew how good they
+way onto the album instead.
+A Critical and commercial success, many claimed they knew how good

-were by this point and this was how they proved it.
-The famous album cover depicts the band members
+they were by this point and this was how they proved it.
+The famous album cover depicts the band

-having just slashed on a concrete plinth at a Durham colliery - a nod and a wink to a scene in Stanley
+members having just slashed on a concrete plinth at a Durham colliery - a nod and a wink to a scene

-Symphony Orchestra, Linda Ronstadt, Stephen Stills, Graham Nash, David Crosby and James Taylor.
+London Symphony Orchestra, Linda Ronstadt, Stephen Stills, Graham Nash, David Crosby and

-Harvest hit No1 on the Billboard Music Charts (North America) pop albums chart, spawning two hit
+James Taylor.
+Harvest hit No1 on the Billboard Music Charts (North America) pop albums chart,

 Paul Weller's second solo record, released in 1993.
 It made it to No.2 in the UK charts, and contained